 The internet abounds with DIY sunscreen recipes and products you can buy that claim carrot seed oil is an effective, natural sunscreen.
 Some say that carrot seed oil has a high SPF of 30 or 40.
 But is this really true?

 Carrot seed oil does have health benefits, but protection from the sun is not one of them.
+Like carrot oil, carrot seed oil has no known SPF, and should not be used as a sunscreen.

 In this article, we’ll take a closer look at carrot seed oil, and examine the evidence surrounding its sun protection claim.